Skip to main content

 This post provides an industry-centric perspective on the track custom internal tools development.
 We cover the trail of emergent technologies in web based internal tools development, and present a comprehensive guide on building enterprise tools with cutting-edge open source frameworks and libraries in the React/Node.js ecosystem.

 Internal tools are specialized software applications used by a company's back-office departments.
-They empower a workforce by automating complex business processes and workflows for staff, managers, admnistrators and other stakeholders.
+They empower a workforce by automating complex business processes and workflows for staff, managers, administrators and other stakeholders.
 Software based business process and workflow management helps companies achieve greater efficiency and productivity by enabling better collaboration among participants, more refined processes and streamlined workflows.

 In this post, we briefly review the current state of the enterprise tools landscape to understand how internal tools development looks like entering 2024.
 We first get a brief historical account of how off-the-shelf desktop based internal tools solutions made their way to the web via cloud hosted applications.
 We evaluate the pros and cons of internal tool builder platforms and differentiate them from more custom development using cutting edge open source technologies in the React/Node.js ecosystem.